francescostanziola/fstanziola/contents/home.md

 I am a PhD student at Sapienza University of Rome, enrolled in the program History, Representation, and Restoration of Architecture, within the Representation curriculum.
+I have a doctoral scholarship dedicated to the digitization and communication of the architectural heritage of the beautiful municipality of [Centola (SA)](https://www.comune.centola.sa.it/it-it/home), in southern Italy.

 My research focuses on the digitization of architectural cultural heritage, with particular attention to the phenomenological aspects that characterize these extraordinary testimonies of humanity's past.
 I primarily work with laser scanning, photogrammetry, and I am exploring the topics of neural rendering.